quicwg/base-drafts/draft-ietf-quic-transport.md

 the number of streams (see {{stream-limit-increment}}).

 The stream limit is specific to each endpoint and applies only to the peer that receives the setting.
-That is, clients limit the number of streams the server can initiate, and servers limit the number of streams the client can initiate.
+That is, the client limits the number of streams the server can initiate, and the server limits the number of streams the client can initiate.
 Each endpoint may respond on streams initiated by the other peer, regardless of whether it is permitted to initiate new streams.

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that receives a STREAM frame with an ID greater than the limit it has sent MUST treat